MileHacker Logo

 Newcastle upon Tyne, like much of the UK, experiences changeable weather at any time of year.
 A sunny morning can turn into a rainy afternoon, so packing layers and a waterproof outer layer is always a wise choice.

-Strong winds can occur, specifically near the coast or on the bridges.
+Strong the wind can occur, specifically near the coast or on the crossings.
 Check local forecasts regularly during your trip.

 High Season June - August